linked-solutions/fuseki-oidc/README.md

 # Fuseki OIDC

-An [Apache Fuseki](http://jena.apache.org/documentation/fuseki2/index.html) extension and Docker ditribution that provides OIDC based access control.
+An [Apache Fuseki](http://jena.apache.org/documentation/fuseki2/index.html) extension and Docker ditribution that provides OIDC based access control to Fuseki SPARQL Enpoint.
 The project is work in progress and currently known to work with the [Keycloak](https://www.keycloak.org/) open source Identity and Access Management solution.

 ## Info